johnwargo/word-clock-neomatrix-wifi-desktop/readme.md

 ## Project Updates

-I've tried to maintain as much of the original code as possible.
-So far, I made the following changes:
+I've tried to maintain as much of the original code as possible; so far, I made the following changes:

 * Move the sketch's configuration settings to an external file I could exclude from the repo.
 By doing this, and by including a separate file users must rename before compiling the project, users can refresh their local code base from the public repository without wiping out their configuration settings.
 * Removed the `DateTime theTime` global variable and declared it locally and passed it around as needed (global variables are bad).